AsgerRendsmark/DIS_Project/DIS_Project/DIS_Project/README.md

 ## To run the script

     Enter the folder mywebapp from the terminal
-    Run the command python/python3 app.py
+    Run the command: $ python/python3 app.py
-    Wait for the instruction in the command line
-    Run flask run
+    Wait for the instruction to close the terminal in the command line Run the command: $ flask run
     Use the APP!

+    Note:
+        The database is automatically created using the command $ psql < create_db.sql The database will not be created if the command does not work.
+Should this for whatever reason be a problem, then manually create a database called UID and design it in accordance to the sql-code in setup_db.sql

 ## Functionalities